meilisearch/documentation/learn/core_concepts/indexes.md

 ### Stop words

-Sometimes you may want to ignore certain words in documents and search queries.
-You can do that by defining a list of stop words for your index using the [update settings endpoint](/reference/api/settings.md#update-settings) or the [update stop words endpoint](/reference/api/stop_words.md#update-stop-words).

-Unless you actually need them, some words neither add semantic value nor context.
-Besides, they are often too frequent (for example, `the` or `of` in English).
-Words added to the [stop words list](/reference/api/stop_words.md) will be ignored during search.
+Your dataset may contain words you want to ignore during search.
+These may include words that don't add semantic value or context or are too frequent (e.g., `the` or `of` in English).
+You can add such words to the [stop words list](/reference/api/stop_words.md) and Meilisearch will ignore them during search.
 In addition to improving relevancy, designating common words as stop words also greatly improves performance.

-Suppose you want to search for `the great gatsby`.
-You would prefer to receive documents containing the terms `great gatsby`, rather than documents containing the terms `the great`, or just `the`.
-In this case, adding `the` to the stop word list would improve performance and make search results more relevant.
+You can create your list of stop words for your index using the [update settings endpoint](/reference/api/settings.md#update-settings) or the [update stop words endpoint](/reference/api/stop_words.md#update-stop-words).

 [Learn more about stop words](/reference/api/stop_words.md)

 ### Displayed and searchable attributes

-By default, every document field is searchable and returned on search queries.
+By default, every document field is searchable and displayed in response to search queries.
+However, you can choose to set some fields as non-searchable, non-displayed, or both.

 You can update these field attributes using the [update settings endpoint](/reference/api/settings.md#update-settings), or the respective update endpoints for [displayed attributes](/reference/api/displayed_attributes.md#update-displayed-attributes), and [searchable attributes](/reference/api/searchable_attributes.md#update-searchable-attributes).